RafalGontarski/MyShop-backendV2/README.md

 - **Favorites:** Customers will be able to add products to their favorites for easier future reference.
 - **Cart and Payments:** A cart and payment handling feature is planned, enabling customers to make purchases directly through the store.

+### A Note to Recruiters
+Your time and consideration in reviewing my project are greatly appreciated.
+I've endeavored to showcase both my technical expertise and my dedication to crafting user-centered digital experiences.
+I am eager to discuss any aspect of the project in detail during our discussions.

 ### Acknowledgments

 A heartfelt thank you to everyone who contributed to the creation of the "Będzie Łowione" project.
 Being inspired by Thomann's store was key in shaping our website.
 Thank you for visiting and using our shop!
 We wish you successful fishing adventures and hope that "Gone Fishing" will become your favorite online destination for fishing gear!

 ## License